et/clamshell/README.md

     bundle install

-## Setting up a project dependency file
+## Dependency file

 In your project root directory, set up a file called `Dependencies.list`:

-    Project.configure "MyProject" {
+    Dependencies.validate do
       git "/path/to/git/repo", :ref => "12345SHAID"
-    }
+    end

 In plain English, this says: "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo` whose `HEAD` must be pointing to `12345SHAID`".
 This assumes that the directory contains a `.git` directory.

+You can check a dependencies file:

+    clamshell check Dependencies.list

+which will validate whether or not the listed dependencies are up to date.

-###  Environment section
+##  Environment file

-Sometimes your project has a dependency that is shell specific.
-You can set it up as follows:
+Sometimes your project has a dependency that is shell specific (environment variables, aliases).
+Setup a `SHELL.env` file in your project root with the following:

-    Project.configure ("MyProject") {
-      environment("bash") {
+    Environment.setup ("bash") do
       env_var "DISTCC_HOSTS" "localhost red green blue"
       env_var "PATH", :prepend => "~/bin",    :delimiter => ":"
       env_var "PATH", :append  => "/usr/bin", :delimiter => ":"
       alias editor "vim"
-      }
-    }
+    end

+You can convert these statements to bash statements as follows:

+    clamshell convert SHELL.env

-When run, this will print the following to standard out.
+which will print the following to standard out:

     export DISTCC_HOSTS='localhost red green blue'
     export PATH=~/bin:$PATH